 The days when your only options were just a petrol or diesel engine are gone forever.
 With Mild Hybrid, Hybrid, Plug-in Hybrid, and All-Electric Vehicles, you're spoiled for choice.
 You can learn about these 'AFV' or 'alternative fuel vehicles' on this page.

 Both Ford and our dealerships are dedicated to cleaner air for our local communities and the global environment, as demonstrated by Ford's multi-award-winning EcoBoost petrol and EcoBlue diesel engines that combine performance with efficiency and economy.
-Ford plans to release 13 electric vehicles in Great Britain by 2020, so we will have a vehicle to suit you and your lifestyle.
+Ford has already launched electric vehicles in the UK, so we will have a vehicle to suit you and your lifestyle.

 Some of these vehicles are already here!
-You can learn more about the New Ford Fiesta EcoBoost Mild Hybrid, New Ford Focus EcoBoost Mild Hybrid, New Ford Puma, All-New Ford Kuga, New Ford Puma and Ford Mondeo either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
+You can learn more about the New Ford Fiesta EcoBoost Mild Hybrid, New Ford Focus EcoBoost Mild Hybrid, New Ford Puma, All-New Ford Kuga, and All-Electric Ford Mustang Mach-E. either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
 In fact, your question might already be answered in the FAQ section below or you can just tap a button below to see our offers, contact us or book a test drive.

-View the current range of models which offer Hybrid or Electric variants
+View the current range of models that offer Hybrid or Electric variants.

 Mild Hybrid Ford Vehicles

 A small electric motor enhances the efficiency of a conventional engine for even greater fuel economy and reduced emissions.
 In Mild Hybrid vehicles, the two sources of energy work together to power your engine and electrical systems (e.g. radio) in the best way.
 The electric motor does not power the car on its own, it just helps it.
 Electricity comes from regenerative braking which captures energy typically lost using the brakes and from a generator powered by the conventional engine.